InternalError503/cyberfox/_Build/_Linux/README.md

 ```

 Note: Don't edit build_cyberfox.sh on windows as windows adds \r or \r\n to line endings to assimilate carriage returns this will just cause error messages in the script or cause it not to work
-unless using a good text editor i.e notepad++.
+unless using a good text editor i.e notepad++, VSCODE.